Cops: Delray Beach man told McDonald's ice cream machine broken, pulls out weapon

 Jerry Alexander

-DELRAY BEACH, Fla. - Employees at a McDonald's in Delray Beach, Florida got quite a scare last week after police said a customer pulled out a weapon because the ice cream machine was broken.
+DELRAY BEACH, Fla. - Employees at a Delray Beach McDonald's got quite a scare last week after police said a customer pulled out a weapon because the ice cream machine was broken.

 The workers called police Aug.
 13 after a customer pulled out an AR-15 style rifle in the restaurant’s drive-thru at about 11:49 p.m.